fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 If your company doesn't have a privacy statement or terms and conditions related to SMS messaging, you can use a Microsoft-provided template, completed with your company's information.
 For the template, see [SMS privacy statement and terms and conditions template](sms-privacy-terms-template.md).

 If your campaign is rejected, be prepared to supply this information to Microsoft's Telephone Number Services team through the [Phone Number Service Center](https://pstnsd.powerappsportals.com).

+### Opt-out messaging

+In the initical Campaign application to The Campaign Registry, Microsoft will provide a generic campaign sample message, opt-in, opt-out, and help message.
+The default message that will be provided to The Campaign Registry (and first time recipients of Teams SMS messages) is as follows:

+*"Hello, a user of Microsoft Teams sent you this message.
+If you don't want to get messages from this user anymore, reply STOP.
+To learn more about how to use messaging in Microsoft Teams, reply HELP."*

+If a recipient responds with "STOP", all following messages from the Teams user's number will be blocked to that recipient.

+If a recipient responds with "HELP", the recipient will be offered a url to a website of your discretion.

+### Building a campaign with more than 49 SMS-enabled numbers

 If you require more than 49 SMS-enabled numbers, you must work with [Microsoft's Telephone Number Services - Service Desk](contact-tns-service-desk.md) so that they can work with you on an exception to the default maximum campaign quantity.
 Provide the TNS Service Desk with the number of SMS-enabled numbers and the expected volume of messages sent and received per month, so that they can support the required provisioning.